GeekBrony/FoliageTool/README.md

 Additionally, it is possible to add more variation by configuring **many foliage assets** in **one biome**.

 #### **Tree Filtering**
-Flora optionally filters foliage around all trees on your terrain.
+Flora optionally removes foliage around all trees on your terrain.
-- Custom Blend Range
+- Custom blend range to softly fade around trees.
-- Custom Padding
+- Custom padding size around trees.

 ### Brush Workflow
 To enable rapid and iterative prototyping, **brushes** are implemented as a mechanism to replace manual painting.